FAQs charity registration and governance

 already being used, then simply submit an online form so we can

 amend your details on the register.
-PTA+ NOTE: Changing your name
+PTA+ NOTE:

-might not be covered.
+other supporters might not be covered.

 We aren't currently a charity, should we become one?